thewpsquad/squad-modules/readme.txt

 16. **Divi Breadcrumbs Module**: Enhance navigation with a clear path for users to trace their steps through your website.
 17. **Divi Drop Cap Text Module**: Create visually appealing drop caps to add emphasis and style to your text content.
 18. **Divi Video Popup Module**: Engage visitors with customizable video popups for YouTube and Vimeo.
+19. **Divi Google Embed Map Module**: Google Embed Map right into your Divi's site easily without having to worry about anything else.
-19. **Divi Form Styler: Contact Form 7 Module**: Effortlessly customize Contact Form 7 design.
+20. **Divi Form Styler: Contact Form 7 Module**: Effortlessly customize Contact Form 7 design.
 Adjust colors, fonts, spacing, and add CSS for your desired look.
-20. **Divi Form Styler: WP Forms Module**: Effortlessly customize WP Forms design.
+21. **Divi Form Styler: WP Forms Module**: Effortlessly customize WP Forms design.
 Adjust colors, fonts, spacing, and add CSS for your desired look.
-21. **Divi Form Styler: Gravity Forms Module**: Effortlessly customize Gravity Forms design.
+22. **Divi Form Styler: Gravity Forms Module**: Effortlessly customize Gravity Forms design.
 Adjust colors, fonts, spacing, and add CSS for your desired look.
-22. **Google Embed Map**: Google Embed Map right into your Divi's site easily without having to worry about anything else.
-23. **Divi Form Styler: Ninja Forms**: Effortlessly customize Ninja Forms design.
+23. **Divi Form Styler: Ninja Forms Module**: Effortlessly customize Ninja Forms design.
 Adjust colors, fonts, spacing, and add CSS for your desired look.
-24. **Divi Form Styler: Fluent Forms**: Effortlessly customize Fluent Forms design.
+24. **Divi Form Styler: Fluent Forms Module**: Effortlessly customize Fluent Forms design.
 Adjust colors, fonts, spacing, and add CSS for your desired look.

 == Free Extensions ==
-Squad Modules Lite also includes 4 extensions that can help you take your website to the next level:
+Squad Modules Lite also includes 5 extensions that can help you take your website to the next level:

+1. **Copy Post or Page (Multisite Supported)**: The best extension to easily make duplicates of your posts & pages them in one go.
-1. **Divi Library Shortcode**: This extension adds a shortcode column to the Divi Library, so you can easily insert any layout into a Divi module or PHP file by using ```[disq_divi_library_layout id="123"]```.
+2. **Divi Library Shortcode**: This extension adds a shortcode column to the Divi Library, so you can easily insert any layout into a Divi module or PHP file by using ```[disq_divi_library_layout id="123"]```.
-2. **Font Upload**: This extension allows you to upload custom fonts to your website, so you can create a unique and consistent visual identity.
+3. **Font Upload**: This extension allows you to upload custom fonts to your website, so you can create a unique and consistent visual identity.
-3. **JSON Upload**: This extension makes it easy to import and export layouts, settings, and other data using JSON files.
+4. **JSON Upload**: This extension makes it easy to import and export layouts, settings, and other data using JSON files.
 This can save you a lot of time when working on your website.
-4. **SVG Upload**: This extension allows you to upload custom SVG graphics to your website.
+5. **SVG Upload**: This extension allows you to upload custom SVG graphics to your website.
 SVG graphics are vector-based, so they can be scaled without losing quality.
 This makes them a great choice for logos, illustrations, and other graphics that need to be displayed at high resolutions.

 Many more advanced Divi Modules and Extensions coming soon…